 “Damn it!
 Leave me alone!”
 Bits of noodle, caked in cheese and tomato, speckled the air and coffee table.
 “I’m trying to eat.
 Can’t I just eat?”
 Her voice trembled.
 She choked back tears that threatened to surface and devour her.

-She ate quickly, then lit a cigarette, and inhaled relief, her shoulders releasing their tension.
+She ate quickly, then lit a cigarette and inhaled, her shoulders releasing their tension.

 The living room had a wide bay window, which allowed an abundance of sunlight to blanket the wooden floor.
 This comforted her, gave her the impression that whatever lived in the walls—the basement—couldn’t get her if the sunlight kept its vigil, at least, until Michael arrived.